This post is part of The Ultimate Guide to Sports Medicine

 Hamstring strains are graded according to severity

-- Grade 1 (pull): Mild, usually heals quickly
+- Grade 1 (pull): Mild, usually heals quickly, two to four weeks

-- Grade 2 (partial tear): Moderate, heals over a longer period of time
+- Grade 2 (partial tear): Moderate, heals over four to eight weeks

-- Grade 3 (complete tear): Severe, may take months to heal
+- Grade 3 (complete tear): Severe, often requires acute surgery or will take months to heal

-In extremely severe hamstring injuries, the tendons may tear completely away from the bone and even pull bone with it, also referred to as an avulsion injury.
+In extremely severe hamstring injuries, the tendons may tear completely away from the bone and even pull bone with it, this is called an avulsion injury.

 - Muscle suddenly takes on too much weight